 The Federal Constitution determines that sports governing bodies are autonomous.
-They have powers to issue binding rulings, impose sanctions (provided that due process is assured) and create their own courts, with jurisdiction limited to the related leagues (article 50).
-The decisions issued can be subject to review by the Sports Justice (article 40 of the Pelé Law).
+They have power to issue binding rulings, impose sanctions (provided that due process is assured) and create their own courts, with jurisdiction limited to the related leagues (article 50 of the Pelé Law).
+The decisions issued can be subject to review by appeal courts of the Sports Justice (article 53, paragraph 3).